Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 I also became the president of the Pasadena City College Amateur Radio Club for a short while.
 During those post Army years I talked to hundreds of people from my amateur radio station.

-I had my parent’s garage loaded with electronic equipment.
+I had my parent’s garage loaded with electronic equipment (see Amateur Radio Station image on linked page).
 At one time I even had an 80 foot antenna attached to the garage.
 Unfortunately it blew down during one of the strong Santa Ana winds.

 My G4ZU mini beam antenna, just a dozen feet off the ground, allowed me to talk all over the world with just a hundred or so watts.
 I could even talk with most continents from my car with a first generation solid state transceiver.
 It’s an antique now sitting in my garage.

 And not to forget computers, I got a two-year computer science degree.
-Shortly afterward,s became a computer operator for an engineering company.
-Then a stint as an electronic technician.
+Shortly afterwards I became a computer operator for an optical engineering company.
+Then about 4 years later a short stint as an Quality Control Technician and later as an electronic technician.

 Did my Decision hamper my chances for the future?